-- 1) Dissolution of silver minerals in the zone of oxidation - a) Oxygenated water will dissolve argentite, forming the soluble silver sulfate. - is oxidized first, forming sulfuric acid as well as ferrous sulfate which further oxidized to form ferric sulfate.
+- 1) Dissolution of silver minerals in the zone of oxidation - a) Oxygenated water will dissolve argentite, forming soluble silver sulfate. - b) If pyrite is present, the process is enhanced; the pyrite is oxidized first, forming sulfuric acid as well as ferrous sulfate which further oxidizes to form ferric sulfate.

-The sulfuric acid and ferric sulfate then attack the argentite and/or native silver accelerating its decomposition to silver sulfate. - the carbonate environment, sulfuric acid may react with the carbonate to form a bicarbonate ion, which will react with argentite to form a soluble silver bicarbonate complex ion. - 2) Transportation of dissolved silver downward in the surface waters probably as silver sulfate as Taylor. - 3) Precipitation of silver as native metal or as secondary argentite, caused by the following agents: - a) A reduction of the acidity of the solution, because of contact with carbonate wall rocks, will cause the silver to precipitate as an unstable oxide which rapidly breaks down to form native silver. - b) A reduction in the oxidation potential of the solution because of proximity to the water table, will reduce ferric ion to ferrous ion.
-The ferrous ion will precipitate native silver, re-oxidizing ferrous ion to ferrication.
+The sulfuric acid and ferric sulfate then attack the argentite and/or native silver accelerating its decomposition to silver sulfate. - c) In a carbonate environment, sulfuric acid may react with the carbonate to form bicarbonate ion, which will react with argentite to form a soluble silver bicarbonate complex ion. - 2) Transportation of dissolved silver downward in the surface waters probably as silver sulfate at Taylor. - 3) Precipitation of silver as native metal or as secondary argentite, caused by the following agents: - a) A reduction of the acidity of the solution, because of contact with carbonate wall rocks, will cause the silver to precipitate as an unstable oxide which rapidly breaks down to form native silver. - because of proximity to the water table, will reduce ferric ion to ferrous ion.
+The ferrous ion will precipitate native silver, re-oxidizing ferrous ion to ferric ion.

-- c) Sulfides in the zone of reduction (e.g. pyrite) will cause silver in solution to precipitate, probably as secondary argentite, according to Schurmann's reaction series. - d) The reducing action of hydrogen sulfide, generated by decaying organic matter, will cause silver in solution to precipitate, probably as argentite.
+- c) Sulfides in the zone of reduction (e.g. pyrite) will cause silver in solution to precipitate, probably as secondary argentite, according to Schurmann's reaction series. - decaying organic matter, will cause silver in solution to precipitate, probably as argentite.